seomoz/plines/README.md

 * BuyGroceries is guaranteed to run first.
 * MakeStuffing and the 3 MakePie jobs will be available for processing immediately after the BuyGroceries job has finished.
-* AddWhipCreamToPies will be available for processing once the apple and pumpkin MakePie jobs have finished.
+* The 3 AddWhipCreamToPie jobs will be available for processing once their corresponding MakePie jobs have completed.
 * PickupTurkey will not run until the `:await_turkey_is_ready_for_pickup_notice` external dependency is fulfilled (see below for more details).